greenbone/opensight-golang-libraries/pkg/query/filter/README.md

 <a name="Request"></a>
 ## type Request

 Request is a struct representing a filter request.
 Operator is the logic operator used for the request.
-Fields is a slice of RequestField, representing the fields to be validated in the request.
+Fields is a slice of RequestField, representing the fields to be used for the filtering.

 ```
 type Request struct {